jamijoj/GIS-Portfolio/mappingthebritishmuseum.md

   <details>
   <summary>3a.1 Geocode</summary>
 The next step in the process was to geocode the objects based in location.
 The dataset had two location attributes, “Find spot” and “Production place.”
 The location information has been recorded inconsistently so some objects only have “Find spot,” noted, some only Production place, and some both.
 To approach this, I decided to geocode by the “Find spot” column first, which is most relevant to the purpose of this project then geocode anything without a “Find spot” by the “Production place” column, since it still reliably approximates the information of interest.
+&nbsp;
 To start, I used Python to concatenate the “Find spot” and “Production place” columns and drop all columns that had a null value in both.
 That got rid of objects without location information so could not be used for the project.
 This removed 254,582 objects.
-The resulting dataset was now 602,863 rows (objects).
+The resulting dataset was now 602,863 rows (objects).&nbsp;
 Instead of geocoding 600k + objects, I decided to make a list of all the locations in the dataset, with the understanding that many would repeat as multiple objects correspond to the same location, geocode this list, then join the collections dataset to the geocoded locations.
 To start, I made a list of unique instances in the “Find spot” column and in the “Production place” column and merged them into a single list while concurrently dropping duplicate values.
 This gave me a list with 9,087 locations.
 I knew there were locations that repeated since the way locations were entered is so inconsistent - for example, “Iran,” “Iran, East” and “Iran (archaic)” are all read as separate locations.
 The 9k entries on this list represent an upward bound of the true number of locations for objects.
-The process needed to geocode exact locations for each object are beyond the scope of this project; instead, I geocoded by city, when available, and country.
+The process needed to geocode exact locations for each object are beyond the scope of this project; instead, I geocoded by city, when available, and country.&nbsp;

 I used the Geocode Address tool with Esri’s World Map Locator to geocode the “Find spot” and “Production place” columns in the dataset.
 I geocoded with parameters set to look in all countries, with categories set to  “Populated Places” and “POI.”
 The results of the first geocode are here:
     <br>